Herb Innovation Center

 Significance: The student should explain the importance of the problem or describe the critical

-barrier to progress in the education field that is being addressed in the research.
+barrier to progress in the field of study that is being addressed in the research.

 For example, explain how the proposed research or completed project will improve scientific

-knowledge, technical capabilities, and/or clinical practice related to education.
+knowledge, technical capabilities, and/or clinical practice related to the field of

 Innovation: The student will explain how their current or proposed research is innovative.